BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 3. Where an internal model is used to calculate the Solvency Capital Requirement, the regular supervisory report shall also include all of the following information:

-(a) the results of the review of the causes and sources of profits and losses, required by Article 123 of Directive 2009/138/EC, for each major business unit and how the categorisation of risk chosen in the internal model explains those causes and sources of profits and losses;
+(a) the results of the review of the causes and sources of profits and losses, required by Article 123 of Directive/EC, for each major business unit and how the categorisation of risk chosen in the internal model explains those causes and sources of profits and losses;

 (b) information on whether, and if so to what extent, the risk profile of the undertaking deviates from the assumptions underlying the undertaking's internal model;

 (c) information about future management actions used in the calculation of the Solvency Capital Requirement.
 --- Page 193 ---
 4. Where undertaking-specific parameters are used to calculate the Solvency Capital Requirement, or a matching adjustment is applied to the relevant risk-free interest term structure, the regular supervisory report shall include information regarding whether there have been changes to the information included in the application for approval of